 A characteristic stern heel (couce de popa) was preserved, connecting the keel with the sternpost, which were both lost.
 A flat scarf connected the heel to the sternpost.

 Stern knee (coral)

-An inner knee stood on top of the stern heel, connected to it by a large bolt on the upper portion.
-The lower portion was not enough preserved.
+An inner knee – in Portuguese coral – stood on top of the stern heel, connected to it by a large bolt on the upper portion.
+The lower portion was not preserved along its entire length.
 The stern heel presented a characteristic skeg and was preserved 1.4 m along the longitudinal axis, and 1.25 m high, counting from the base of the keel.
 The sternpost rake was 31°.

 Three y-frames were preserved, sitting on the stern knee (coral) and fastened with one nail inserted on a countersink recess on the forward face.
 These y-frames were 16 cm sided (fore-and-aft) and 12.5-14.5 cm molded (transversal).
 The room and space is around 32 cm.

 Three rows of planking were preserved on the starboard side and two on the port side.
 The planks were around 4 cm thick, with widths between 30 and 47 cm.
 All preserved planks were sawn, almost certainly by hand as suggested by the irregularity of the tool marks, and fastened to the frames and stern timbers with iron nails and treenails.

 Table 1.
 Scantling of the timber remains of the Corpo Santo Shipwreck